lee2sman/everyday/README.md

 day 2 of ??. branching narrative of a woman and stink bug in new jersey.
 111
 day 3 of ??. non-branching-stream-of-thoughtlessness.
+112
+my own *obscure instructions*, inspired by Eno and Scmidt, Yoko Ono, and Do It.
+Also hosted on glitch and itch!
+Why not.